Eosinophilic myocarditis: Pathophysiology

 Eosinophils normally function to neutralize invading microbes, primarily parasites but also certain types of fungi and viruses.
 In conducting these functions, eosinophils normally occupy the gastrointestinal tract, respiratory tract, and skin where they produce and release on demand a range of toxic reactive oxygen species (e.g. hypobromite, hypobromous acid, superoxide, and peroxide) and also release on demand a preformed armamentarium of chemical signals including cytokines, chemokines, growth factors, lipid mediators (e.g. leukotrienes, prostaglandins, platelet activating factor, 5-oxo-eicosatetraenoic acid), and toxic proteins (e.g. metalloproteinases, major basic protein, eosinophil cationic protein, eosinophil peroxidase, and eosinophil-derived neurotoxin).
 These agents serve to orchestrate robust inflammatory responses that destroy invading microorganisms.
 Eosinophils also participate in transplant rejection, Graft-versus-host disease, the destruction or walling off of foreign objects, and the killing of cancer cells.
 In conducting these functions, eosinophils enter tissues that they do not normally occupy.

 When overproduced and over-activated, such as in cases of eosinophilic myocarditis, eosinophils behave as though they were attacking a foreign or malignant tissue: they enter a seemingly normal organ such as the heart, misdirect their reactive oxygen species and armamentarium of preformed molecules toward seemingly normal tissue such as heart muscle, and thereby produce serious damage such as heart failure.
 Animal model studies suggest reasons why eosinophils are directed to and injure the heart muscle.
 Mice made hypereosinophilic by the forced overexpression of an interleukin-5 transgene (interleukin 5 stimulates eosinophil proliferation, activation, and migration) develop eosinophilic myocarditis.
 A similar eosinophilic endocarditis occurs in mice immunized with the cardiac muscle protein, mouse myosin.
 In the latter model, endocarditis is reduced by inhibiting the cytokine interleukin-4 or eosinophils and is exacerbated by concurrently blocking two cytokines, interferon gamma and interleukin-17A.
-Finally, certain eosinophil-attracting agents, viz., eotaxins, are elevated in the cardiac tissue of myosin-immunized mice that are concurrently depleted of interferon gamma and interleukin-17A.
-Eotaxins are also elevated in the cardiac muscle biopsy specimens of individuals with eosinophilic myocarditis compared to their levels in non-eosinophiliic myocarditis.
+Finally, certain eosinophil-attracting agents, viz., eotaxins, are elevated in the cardiac tissue of myosin-immunized mice that are concurrently depleted of interferon-gamma and interleukin-17A.
+Eotaxins are also elevated in the cardiac muscle biopsy specimens of individuals with eosinophilic myocarditis compared to their levels in non-eosinophilic myocarditis.
 These findings suggest that eosinophilic myocarditis is caused by the abnormal proliferation and activation of eosinophils and that their directional migration into the heart is evoked by a set of cytokines and chemoattractants in mice and possibly humans.